 Studies say these shampoo ingredients can help hair look thicker:

 On the other hand, you’ll want to avoid these ingredients, which may damage hair:

 We’re guessing you don’t need a refresher on how to wash your hair, but you might be surprised to learn how often you should be washing it.
 Yes, cleaner hair does look fuller, but it’s always possible to get too much of a good thing.

 Be sure to shampoo your hair no more than two to three times a week for about two to five minutes.
 (Unless it’s medicated shampoo and your doctor says otherwise.)
 If you wash it too often, you’ll strip your scalp of natural oils it needs to stay healthy.

 To recap, thickening shampoo can’t stop hair loss on its own, but it can help you maximize the hair you have.
 That said, it’ll only work if it includes ingredients that boost hair health and excludes ones that weigh hair down or damage it.
-Once you know what to look for, you’ll get the most out of every shower.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.

 Finasteride is an oral medication used to treat male pattern baldness in men only.
 It is not for use by women.
 When used by men, finasteride is generally safe but it can also cause serious side effects, including but not limited to allergic reactions, sexual dysfunction, depression, and high-grade prostate cancer.
 Most patients find that problems with sexual function resolve when they stop taking the medicine.
 For full prescribing information, view the drug label information.